Spiritual Care & Healing

-We celebrate with them.
+What do college chaplains and spiritual guides offer our students and others (aside from the Spiritual Life programs and services listed elsewhere)?
+Presence.
+We ponder with them.
+When asked for we pray with them.
 We wait with them.
 We stand at the edge of the cliff, look out over the edge of the abyss with them.
 When a student's idea of God, self, world, or others just fell apart, we stand knee deep in the messiness with them (for, in the words of a hospital chaplain friend, "If spirituality only takes you to peaceful places, it probably isn't real.").
 We do not rebuild meaning for them, but stand alongside assisting with hope, presence, and all possible blue prints.

-Others use the analogy of midwife, saying that spiritual guides help others to breathe amid the pains and risks associated with both loss and growth (transformation).
+Still, about half of the people who seek out Cornell's Chaplain don't claim to be religious.
+They have spiritual lives and needs too.
+And so another helpful more expansive analogy for spiritual guide is that of midwife: Spiritual guides help others to breathe amid the pains and risks associated with both loss and growth (transformation).
 Another analogy is that of a gardener tending seeds planted in pitch black Iowa dirt: We care for others amid the growing, even when it seems like nothing is happening.
 We wait with them, watching with them, offer ways to fertilize, and nurture them as they germinate and unfold their own speed and time.
-All of this is what is meant by 'the care and growth of souls."
+All of this is what is meant by 'the care and growth of souls.